Symphony No. 8 (Schubert): Modern completions

 In 1927–28, Felix Weingartner composed his Sixth Symphony, La Tragica (in memory of 19 November 1828, the day Schubert died), as a tribute to Schubert on the centenary of his death.
 The second movement of Weingartner's symphony is a realization of Schubert's incomplete sketch of the scherzo (seventy years before Newbould's independent effort).

 In 1928, the 100th anniversary of Schubert's death, Columbia Records held a worldwide competition for the best conjectural completion of the Unfinished.
 About 100 completions were submitted, but also a much larger number of original works.
-The pianist Frank Merrick won the "English Zone" of the competition; his scherzo and finale were later performed and recorded (on Columbia), but are long out of print.
+The pianist Frank Merrick won the "English Zone" of the competition; his scherzo and finale were later performed and recorded.

 Only some of the completions—Merrick's is not one of them—used material from Schubert's scherzo sketch.
 The first movement of Joseph Holbrooke's Fourth Symphony, one of the British entries, is mostly a performing version of the sketch (the second strain of the trio of which, entirely missing from the sketch, had to be conjecturally completed), and a theme from the scherzo appears in his finale.
-Independent completions of the scherzo movement also were made by Geoffrey Bush in 1944 and conductor Denis Vaughan c.
-1960.
+Independent completions of the scherzo movement also were made by Geoffrey Bush in 1944 and conductor Denis Vaughan.

-More recently, British musicologists Gerald Abraham and Brian Newbould have also offered completions of the symphony (scherzo and finale) using Schubert's scherzo sketch and the extended B minor entr'acte from his incidental music to the play Rosamunde Schubert wrote a few months later, long suspected by some musicologists as originally intended as the Unfinished's finale.
+More recently, British musicologists Gerald Abraham and Brian Newbould have also offered completions of the symphony (scherzo and finale) using Schubert's scherzo sketch and the extended B minor first entr'acte from his incidental music to the play Rosamunde Schubert wrote a few months later, long suspected by some musicologists as originally intended as the Unfinished's finale.
 (In fact, it was even played as the finale as long ago as the British premiere of the symphony on 6 April 1867.)
 Its first movement, the scherzo sketch and the entr'acte are all in B minor, their instrumentation is the same, and the entr'acte (like the first movement) is in sonata form (as are all Schubert's symphonic finales) and in a very similar style and mood.
 If the entr'acte indeed started life as the finale of this symphony, then Schubert evidently recycled it (probably at that stage unorchestrated) from the symphony to the incidental music, presumably orchestrating it for the play and perhaps making compositional changes.
+The Brian Newbould’s completion has been recorded by Neville Marriner in 1983 and the Orchestra of the Age of Enlightenment in 1990.